osmandapp/web/main/docs/user/personal/osmand-cloud.md

     ![Trash OsmAnd Cloud](@site/static/img/personal/osmand-cloud/cloud_trash_4_andr.png)

-    - *Restore from Trash*.
+    - *<Translate ios="true" ids="restore_from_trash"/>*.
 With this feature, you can restore files to OsmAnd Cloud.
 After tapping, the selected file is moved from Trash in the *Changes* section to the *Cloud* folder.
-    - *Download to device*.
+    - *<Translate ios="true" ids="download_to_device"/>*.
 This feature allows you to download a file to the device.
 If the selected file with the same name is present in the folder, the *File already exists* dialog box is displayed, in which you can select an action option: *Replace* or *Keep Both*.
-    - *Delete immediately*.
+    - *<Translate ios="true" ids="shared_string_delete_immediately"/>*.
 This feature allows you to permanently delete the selected file without being able to restore it.
 Be careful when using this feature as the operation is irreversible.

 ## Settings

-This section is for editing and managing your OsmAnd Cloud.

 <Tabs groupId="operating-systems">